-Top tips to navigate the shopping season.
+Top tips for Christmas shopping

-Tempted by a “sale” price that looks too good to miss?
+Are you tempted by a “sale” price that looks too good to miss?
 Check you’re getting a genuine bargain before handing over your cash.
 Do a quick online comparison of prices on other retailers’ websites to see whether it’s the best price on offer.
 Sales are so common at some retailers that discounts aren’t always what they’re cracked up to be.

 Gift cards are the go-to option if you’re short on time or ideas.
 But before you buy, check whether the card has an expiry date.
 Cards with short expiry dates mean they could become worthless before they can be redeemed.
 You could always consider giving cash instead – it doesn’t come with any expiry date.
 Check out our campaign to end unfair gift card expiry dates.

 “Hurry, last items in this size.”
 “Limited stock.”
 “Ten other people are looking at this.”
 Treat these claims with the scepticism they deserve.
-They’re pressure tactics designed to tempt you to head to the checkout without delay.
+They’re pressure tactics that tempt you to head to the checkout without delay.
 Don’t let them sway you into making a purchase you could end up regretting.

 The Consumer Guarantees Act (CGA) applies to all traders that advertise or sell to Kiwi consumers, even if the company is based abroad.
 The CGA covers all items bought from a trader for personal use.
-It doesn’t matter if you purchased the product yourself or if you received it as a gift.
+It doesn’t matter if you purchased the product or received it as a gift.

 The CGA requires that goods:

 Retailers don’t have to take back goods if you simply get a case of buyer’s remorse.
 But if your purchase isn’t of acceptable quality, it’s a different story.

 Traders also risk breaching the Fair Trading Act if they mislead you about your rights or their products.

 Alternatively, you can file a claim with the Disputes Tribunal (for disputes up to $30,000).
 It costs between $45 and $180 to file a claim.

 If you’ve been misled by a retailer, make a complaint to the Commerce Commission.
-Let us know too.
+Let us know, too.